Ceredigion: Leisure

 The National Library of Wales is at Aberystwyth and there is information on local history at the Ceredigion Museum.
 There is a technical museum Internal Fire – Museum of Power, which is at Tan-y-groes near the coast road.
 Stately homes in the county open to the public include the Hafod Estate and Llanerchaeron.
 It is home to the Aberystwyth Arts Centre.

 The county is rich in archaeological remains such as forts, earthworks and standing stones.
 Historic sites that can be accessed include Aberystwyth Castle and Cardigan Castle, as well as Strata Florida Abbey.
-Other visitor attractions include the Cwmystwyth Mines, Devil's Bridge, the Bwlch Nant yr Arian Forest Visitor Centre, Elvis Rock, Cors Caron (Tregaron bog), the Vale of Rheidol Railway, Aberystwyth Cliff Railway.
+Other visitor attractions include the Cwmystwyth Mines, Llywernog Mine, Devil's Bridge, the Bwlch Nant yr Arian Forest Visitor Centre, Elvis Rock, Cors Caron (Tregaron bog), the Vale of Rheidol Railway, and the Aberystwyth Cliff Railway.

 Leisure activities available in the county include beach activities, rambling, cycling, sea fishing, canoeing, sailing and horse riding.
 Many of the towns and villages along the coast have small harbours and facilities for sailing, dolphin watching and other maritime activities.
 The Ceredigion Coast Path from Cardigan to Ynyslas runs about 60 mi along the coast with spectacular scenery.
 It can conveniently be divided into seven sections.
 When Dylan Thomas lived in New Quay and Talsarn, he frequented Aberaeron and Lampeter.
 The Dylan Thomas Trail links places associated with him.
+Peaceful Places is a heritage tourism trail connecting churches and chapels in North Ceredigion.

 The Welsh Government's Visit Wales website describes the River Teifi as "one of the major game rivers of Wales," although there has been concern that salmon stocks are in decline.
 There are a series of rapids near Llandysul where canoeing, kayaking and white water rafting take place.

 The county's main football team, Aberystwyth Town in the Cymru Premier, play their home matches at Park Avenue Stadium.
 Cardigan Town Football Club, also known as the "Magpies", play in Division 1 of the Ceredigion League.